 The Alliance’s activities promote and strengthen bibliodiversity (cultural diversity applied to the world of the book).

-In alignment with its mission, the Alliance created a Bibliodiversity Observatory that gathers studies, analysis, and measurement tools produced by the Alliance, aimed at professionals and public authorities.
-The Observatory’s objectives include assessing and strengthening bibliodiversity in world.
+In alignment with its mission, the Alliance created a Bibliodiversity Observatory that gathers studies, analysis and tools produced by the Alliance, aimed at professionals and public authorities.
+The Observatory’s objectives include assessing and strengthening bibliodiversity in the world.

 The Alliance also hosts and facilitates international meetings and thematic workshops (for example on children’s book publishing, digital publishing, etc.), enabling independent publishers from various continents to exchange ideas and initiate collaborations.
 These meetings support increasing capacity through peer sharing, an aspect developed in particular around the issue of digital publishing in the context of the Digital Lab.
-The Alliance supports international publishing projects (co-publishings, translations, copyright transfers, etc.), for a greater circulation of texts and fair access to books for readers.
+The Alliance supports international publishing projects (co-publishing, translation, copyright transfers, etc.), for greater circulation of texts and fair access to books for readers.